 How to Apply

 Applying to Exeter College is easy and can be done in five simple steps.
-It all starts with your application, so apply online now to secure your place to study with us in 2020.
+It all starts with your application.
+Applications for entry in 2021 are open now.
+Apply online now.

 Already applied but worried you haven’t picked the right course?
 Don’t panic!
 It’s easy to change your course choice and there’s no need to apply again.
 Speak to our College Advice Team for more information.